Patient Rights & Responsibilities

 - Minimum age requirement for a child visitor

 - You may identify a support person.
-This person does not have to be your representative, such as a durable power of attorney for healthcare.
+This person does not have to be your representative, such as a power of attorney for healthcare.

 - If you are incapacitated and more than one person asserts to be the support person, each person may be asked to provide documentation supporting the claim.